Sage-Bionetworks/climbr/README.md

 devtools::install_github("Sage-Bionetworks/climbr")
 ```

-More information about the CLIMB API can be found on the
+More information about the Climb API can be found on the
 [developer portal](https://climb.portal.azure-api.net/)
 (you'll need to sign up for an account to access documentation on the various
 API endpoints).